opencadc-metadata-curation/collection2caom2/README.md

   - level 6 and 7 products in that slide look more like calibration level 2-3 made/vetted by other teams.

 1. There is a use case "get me the files associated with this productID", so during data engineering prefer unique `productID` values.

+1. A Plane can have provenance.inputs in a Simple Observation.
+For example, if one file is the calibrated version of another file, they should exist in the same Observation, each with their own Plane/Artifact hierarchy, and the calibrated Plane.provenance.inputs will refer to the raw Plane.productID.

 ### Artifacts